XcooBee/xcoobee-php-sdk/README.md

 ### response
 standard JSON response object
 - status 200 if success:
-    - data object will contain list of inbox items in array: sender, filename, filesize, receipt_date, expiration_date, last_download_date
+    - data object will contain list of inbox items in array: trans_id, sender, filename, filesize, receipt_date, expiration_date, download_date
 - status 400 if error

 ## getInboxItem(messageid)

 This method will return a file and file meta tags.
-Once downloaded, the last_downloaded date for the item will be populated.
+Upon first downloaded, the `download_date` for the item will be populated.

 options:
 ```
-messageid       => required: the message id for the file to be downloaded
+messageid       => required: the message id for the file to be downloaded.
+The message id is a string composed of [filename].[trans_id]

 ```